mgv99/TabularSemanticParsing/README.md

 # Bridging Textual and Tabular Data for Cross-Domain Text-to-SQL Semantic Parsing

+***
+**01/24/2022**

+This repository is a fork of the [official release](https://github.com/salesforce/TabularSemanticParsing).
+The objective of this repository is to make it possible to deploy the original model into a server, so it can be used to respond queries made by other applications (i.e. translate natural language texts into SQL statements, and also return the result of the SQL queries executed in a database).

+In our use case, this server is used to help chatbots of the [bodi-generator](https://github.com/opendata-for-all/bodi-generator) project answer natural language questions by executing their respective SQL translations into databases made up by .csv files.

+***

-This is the official code release of the following paper:
+This is (not) the official code release of the following paper:

 Xi Victoria Lin, Richard Socher and Caiming Xiong.
 [Bridging Textual and Tabular Data for Cross-Domain Text-to-SQL Semantic Parsing](https://arxiv.org/abs/2012.12627).
 Findings of EMNLP 2020.